 Cote d’Ivoire, or The Ivory Coast, is a land of tropical escapades amid a rising metropolis.
 This country is in West Africa.
 It shares a border with both Burkina Faso and Mali to the north.
 Ghana is east.
-Both Guinea and Liberia are west.
-The country has three seasons: warm and dry from November to March, hot and dry from March to May, and also hot and humid from June to October.

 Its terrain consists of predominantly flat areas to uneven plains and mountains in the northwest.
 The majority of Côte d’Ivoire’s population is in the coastal region.
 However, the interior forest also houses several inhabitants.
 Cote d’Ivoire is a multilingual country, with approximately 78 different languages popular here.
 However, only the French language has an official status.
 There are also two main religious groups in the country: Christians and Muslims, which both have around 40% of the population as followers.